smithed-dev/website/README.md

 ./build.sh
 ```

-It creates and fills the `build/` directory: ensures [Mend](https://github.com/bbfh-dev/mend) is installed and build all the templates.
+It creates and fills the `build/` directory: ensures [Mend](https://github.com/bbfh-dev/mend) is installed and builds all the templates.

 ## Running the server